DEI Resources for Faculty and Staff

 Please stop by or send an email to firstname.lastname@example.org to borrow our materials.

-In addition, ODP occasionally purchases access to webinars and other online resources for the use of the CANR community.
+In addition, ODEI occasionally purchases access to webinars and other online resources for the use of the CANR community.
 These will be posted here as they become available.
 Email email@example.com to receive email notice when a new webinar is made available.

-Students, staff at all levels, faculty, and administrators should feel free to come to the ODP office to express issues and concerns.
+Students, staff at all levels, faculty, and administrators should feel free to come to the ODEI office to express issues and concerns.
 You will receive a supportive, listening, confidential environment as well as assistance, advocacy, referrals, and other support to address and assist in helping resolve your concerns.